 What are dioptres?

-A dioptre is a unit of lens power, and its positive or negative power expresses the refractive power of a lens.
+A dioptre is a unit of lens power and its positive or negative power expresses the refractive power of a lens.
 The positive sign corresponds to the converging lens and the negative power corresponds to the diverging power.
-Converging lenses become the perfect way of correcting hypermetropia, prebyopia and other astigmatisms.
+Converging lenses are perfect way of correcting hypermetropia, prebyopia and other astigmatisms.

 Diverging lenses are demarcated by two surfaces, one of them being concave.
-They have the ability to separate the rays that pass through it and make them "diverge".
-They are used in refraction to make up for the defects of myopia and som type of astigmatism.
+They have the ability to separate the rays that pass through them and make them "diverge".
+They are used in refraction to make up for the myopia errors and some types of astigmatism.